titango/jest-practice/README.md

 # JEST self-practice

-A self project which is used for learning JEST
+A self-taught project which is used for learning JEST & Testing Library based on a Udemy course named 'Testing React with Jest and Testing Library'

 <br>